 Albion Capital (formerly Albion Ventures) manages six VCTs; it is one of the longest established VCT managers.
 The funds have a broad spread of underlying investments in earlier-stage technology, more mature asset backed businesses, renewable energy, healthcare and education, and a strong credible team managing these.

 The Calculus VCT invests alongside the long-established Calculus EIS fund, which launched in 1999, offering a lower entry point for investors seeking Calculus’ approach to building a broadly diversified portfolio.
-In 2017 the VCT has merged with Neptune Calculus VCT.
+In 2017 the VCT merged with Neptune Calculus VCT.

 Generalist VCT with a focus on growth businesses, particularly in software and computer services.
 Now co-invests alongside Draper Esprit which should enhance deal flow and opportunities to invest in larger more established businesses.